-The goals of this 2 to 3-day training are to provide participants with a comprehensive understanding of how to utilize social networks as a recruitment strategy for Counseling, Testing and Referral (CTR) and to develop knowledge and skills needed to successfully implement SNS for CTR in HIV/STD prevention agencies.
-SNS allows agencies to reach highest-risk persons, hard-to-reach communities and HIV infected individuals who are unaware of their status by building on existing relationships of trust, in turn creating positive responses to HIV testing messages.
-At the end of the training, participants will be able to differentiate SNS from other activities, explain the four phases of the SNS, describe the benefits of SNS to reach people at high risk for infection, and develop a plan for implementation.
+Using Social Networks: A Recruitment Strategy for Counseling, Testing and Referral (SNS): The goals of this two-day training are to provide participants with a comprehensive understanding of how to utilize social networks as a recruitment strategy for Counseling, Testing and Referral (CTR) and to develop the knowledge and skills needed to successfully implement SNS for CTR in HIV/STD prevention agencies.
+SNS allows agencies to reach highest-risk persons; hard-to-reach communities and HIV infected individuals who are unaware of their status by building on existing relationships of trust, in turn creating positive responses to HIV testing messages.
+At the end of the training, participants will be able to differentiate SNS from other activities, explain the phases of the SNS, describe the benefits of SNS to reach people at high risk for infection, and develop a plan for implementation.

-Recommended participants: staff of agencies interested in implementing (recommend 1 project manager/coordinator and 1 implementation staff member), and state contract monitoring and/or technical assistance staff and one person who is responsible for monitoring and/or providing technical assistance.
+Recommended participants: staff of agencies interested in implementing SNS (recommend 1 project manager/coordinator and 1 implementation staff member), and state contract monitoring and/or technical assistance staff and one person who is responsible for monitoring and/or providing technical assistance.

 Additional Course Offerings

 NOTE: Contact the individual training centers for specifics about their additional course offerings